It’s a question that’s occupied great minds for millennia.

 After all, nobody writes good reviews or doles out generous tips for lousy service.

-After a professional moving company’s representative has done a walk-through of your home, they will provide an estimate that should include all the equipment necessary to handle your move.
+Full-service moving companies will provide an estimate that should include all the equipment necessary to handle your move.

 Here we’re talking about things like walk-boards, dollies, and moving blankets.